safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise4.md

 <br>**6) Edit User Parameter**
-<br>As with Exercise 3, specify the output datatset to be written into the FME Server Resources Folder.
+<br>As with Exercise 3, specify the output dataset to be written into the FME Server Resources Folder.

 Locate the user parameter DestDataset&#95;SPATIALITE (under User Parameters &gt; Published Parameters in the Navigator window) and double-click it to open an editor dialog.